-Links remain as key elements to any SEO campaign, as it remains as a viable avenue for driving traffic that helps establish your online presence.
-While there are doubts as to whether or not link building is still effective in the current SEO landscape, it is still an effective strategy that would help improve your search rankings.
+Link building is still a critical component of any SEO strategy since it remains as a viable way to attract traffic and shape your online presence.
+While there are questions whether or not link building is still effective in today’s SEO environment, it is still an effective technique for improving search rankings.

-This makes link auditing an important procedure that must be done on a regular basis to ensure that your links are working, encounter drops in rankings, or if there are spammy and harmful links present.
+Link auditing is a crucial procedure that must be done on a regular basis to ensure that your links are operational, do not drop in rankings, and/or include spammy or dangerous URLs.
 Another important action that SEOs perform is disavowing links.
 This is an important step, as this can impact your rankings positively or negatively depending on your action.

 Identify the purpose